Ria424/developers-animatesdk-docs/ToolObj_object/ToolObj6.md

 #### Usage

-toolObj.setOptionsFile(xmlFile)
+ToolObj.setOptionsFile(xmlFile)

 #### Parameters

-**xmlFile** A string that specifies the name of the XML file that has the description of the tool’s options.
+**xmlFile** `string`; The name of the XML file that has the description of the tool’s options.
 The XML file must be placed in the same folder as the JSFL file.

 #### Returns